top of page

 Up front, Jerry Yates did exactly the job Paul Warne wants his striker to do, bar finding the back of the net.
 He led the line with a confidence and a relentless work ethic, constantly getting into good positions and bringing others into play with some lovely touches and flick-ons.
 It may not have worked out for him at Swansea, but if Yates can continue to play as well as he did and add the goal he deserved to his game, concerns about the lack of a number nine on deadline day could be forgotten.

 The most impressive part of the team for me, though, was the midfield.
-They were again without start man Ben Osborn, but they didn’t miss him.
+They were again without Ben Osborn, but they didn’t miss him.
 In Adams and Ozoh Derby rather fittingly have two midfielders who can be described as Rolls Royces.
 Adams looked every bit the player he did in League One last season, plugging gaps as Osborn has also done so well, leading the way in terms of interceptions, and coming in joint-second for recoveries.

 Ozoh also put his stamp on the game with a similarly impressive work rate, making the most tackles, whilst also being a handful on the ball, progressing it with ease.
 The Crystal Palace loanee had a 96 percent pass accuracy, whilst recording multiple goal creating actions (the two offensive actions leading directly to a goal, such as passes, take-ons and drawing fouls.)